olebole/irafdoc/doc/quadred.mkskycor.rst

   <p>
-  The large scale iillumination pattern of the input images, generally blank sky calibration images, is determined by heavily smoothing the image using a moving <tt>"boxcar"</tt> average.
+  The large scale iillumination pattern of the input images, generally blank sky calibration images, is determined by heavily smoothing the image using a moving <span style="font-family: monospace;">"boxcar"</span> average.
 The effects of objects in the image may be minimized by using a sigma clipping algorithm to detect and exclude the objects from the average.
 This iillumination image is applied by <b>ccdproc</b> to CCD images to remove